adam-samuel18/bn-dataengineering-challenge/README.md

 proficiency transforming data in python.
 For something more scalable a class would be created, such as in the python/bluesky_events.py script.

-Option 4: Running the airflow dag which can be found in the /airflow-dags folder This option hasn't been fully implemented as it would require setting up airflow however it is a good option to have in a production environment since the DAG ensures that the pipeline runs in the correct order.
-This dag runs the bluesky.events script and then the dbt models and tests every 30 minutes.
+### Option 4: Running the airflow dag
+This can be found in the /airflow-dags folder.
+This option hasn't been fully implemented as it would require setting up airflow however it is a good option to have in a production environment since the DAG ensures that the pipeline runs in the correct order.
+This dag is designed to run the bluesky.events script and then the dbt models and tests every 30 minutes.

 ## Explanation of Approach (Choices and Limitations)